How to Choose a Boat Trailer

 What’s Your Boat Length and Weight?

 The Bow Eye to Transom/Drain Plug measurement is the most critical measurement when selecting the proper trailer for your boat.
 When determining boat length, you should never include the swim platform, bow pulpits or Euro transoms.
 Many boat manufacturers include the length of swim platforms and bow pulpits in the overall boat length (LOA).
 Make sure you get the correct bow eye to transom/drain plug measurement otherwise it can result in an improper fit.
+Below are some forms that will help you get the closest fit for your boat.
+Print the form, take the measurements of your hull and provide to your dealer to assist in getting the right trailer for your boat.

 When considering the proper weight capacity for your trailer, the boat’s “wet” weight is the most important.
 Most boat manufacturers publish a “dry” weight which is the weight of the boat minus the engine, fuel, and equipment.
 It is the boat owners responsibility to find out how much the boat weighs fully loaded with fuel, water, batteries, outboard engine(s), equipment and T-top or hard top if applicable.